Cash is often the most convenient form of giving. Donors may make a gift online via credit card, or download and mail a gift form directly to:

 Giving shares of stock or mutual funds may allow you to take full advantage of your investment earnings by avoiding the tax on your capital gains.
 In addition, a gift of stock held more than one year may qualify for a charitable income tax deduction equal to the security's full fair-market value.
 If you were to sell the stock to obtain cash for a charitable gift, you may be required to pay tax on your capital gains.

-Please contact Jesse Isner, Controller for Fairmont State Foundation, before you make the transfer so that the Foundation can make arrangements with its broker to receive the stock contribution.
+Please contact Jesse Isner, Controller for Fairmont State Foundation, at 304.534.8786 before you make the transfer so that the Foundation can make arrangements with its broker to receive the stock contribution.

 Gifts of real estate and other personal property may be donated through the Fairmont State Foundation for the benefit of Fairmont State University.
-Please contact RJ Gimbl, President & CEO to discuss your interests in gifts of property.
+Please contact Julie Cryser, President to discuss your interests in gifts of property.

 Many companies provide matching gift programs that multiply their employees’ charitable donations.
 If you or your spouse are employed by a matching gift company, your contribution to the Fairmont State Foundation could be significantly increased.
 Matching gifts are designated to the same fund as the donor’s original gift.
 Gifts matched by an employer count toward the achievement of giving levels for the donor.